Joint Notice of Privacy Practices

-Lawsuits and Disputes - We may provide medical information about your child in response to court or administrative order.
-We may also provide medical information about your child in response to a subpoena, discovery request, or other lawful process by someone else involved in a dispute, but only if efforts have been made to tell you about the request.
+Lawsuits and Disputes – We may provide medical information about you or your child in response to court or administrative order.
+We may also provide medical information about you or your child in response to a subpoena, discovery request, or other lawful process by someone else involved in a dispute, but only if efforts have been made to tell you about the request.

 Law Enforcement – We may provide medical information if asked to do so by a law enforcement official, examples being:

-National Security and Intelligence Activities - We may provide medical information about your child to federal officials for intelligence, counterintelligence and other national security activities.
+National Security and Intelligence Activities – We may provide medical information about you or your child to federal officials for intelligence, counterintelligence and other national security activities.

-Inmates - We may provide medical information about your child to a correctional institution or law enforcement official if your child is an inmate of a correctional institution or under the custody of a law enforcement official.
-This release would be necessary (1) for the institution to provide your child with health care; (2) to protect your child's health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.
+Inmates – We may provide medical information about you or your child to a correctional institution or law enforcement official if you are or your child is an inmate of a correctional institution or under the custody of a law enforcement official.
+This release would be necessary (1) for the institution to provide you or your child with health care; (2) to protect your or your child’s health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 Other Uses of Medical Information:

-Your Rights Regarding Medical Information About Your Child:
+Your Rights Regarding Medical Information About You or Your Child:

-You have the following rights regarding medical information we have about your child.
+You have the following rights regarding medical information we have about you or you or your child.

-Right to Look at and Copy - You have the right to look at and copy medical information that may be used to make decisions about your child's care.
-Usually, this includes medical and billing records.
-This does not include psychotherapy records.
+Right to Look at and Copy – You have the right to look at and copy medical information that may be used to make decisions about your or your child's care.
+Usually, this includes medical (including laboratory test results) and billing records.
+This may not include psychotherapy records.

 Your request for a change must be in writing and sent to the Children’s Health Information Department.
 In addition, you must provide a reason that supports your request for a change.